stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 We now have all the new components we need to load an image to the hardware and create the texture sampler.

-We start a new configuration class:
+We start with a new configuration class:

 ```java
 @Configuration